-Southdowns Manor is an exclusive-use wedding venue located in a quiet rural setting on the edge of the South Downs national park, a few miles north of the market town of Petersfield sits a few miles to the South.
+Southdowns Manor is an exclusive-use wedding venue located in a quiet rural setting on the edge of the South Downs national park.
+The quaint market town of Petersfield sits a few miles to the South.
 Travel east and you’ll soon reach Midhurst, and on every side you’ll enjoy gorgeous rolling countryside.
 After undergoing a huge refurbishment programme (so everything still looks nice and shiny and new) Southdowns Manor wedding venue now offers a complete wedding celebration option with a beautiful bridal suite and several further guest bedrooms available, meaning that the couple and their favoured friends and relatives can party long into the night.
 And even through the next day too should you wish.

-Southdowns Manor’s wonderful landscaped gardens look out over open countryside to the rolling hills of the South Downs, and have a number of lovely features including a gazebo, terrace, mature trees and old stonework.
+Southdowns Manor’s lovely landscaped gardens look out over open countryside to the rolling hills of the South Downs, and have a number of lovely features including a gazebo, terrace, mature trees and old stonework.
 It is very well set up for an outdoor ceremony – see the purpose-built space to the side of the building – with a stunning backdrop.

 Indoors, Southdowns Manor has a number of reception rooms which have been laid out in such a way that a wedding day flows quite naturally from one stage to the rest.
 Arriving guests are greeted in the comfortable bar and lounge after passing through the impressive lobby.
 In the heart of the Manor sits the ceremony room, with large windows looking out over the gardens.
 This room also features a bar which comes into play for the evening celebrations, as beyond this room is the large, drape-ceilinged ballroom.
 A particular advantage of this arrangement is that clever use of curtains and screens means that one part of the venue can be in use for one part of the day whilst the next is already in the process of being set up, meaning far less disruption for the wedding party.
 Alternatively, the space can be opened up fully to reveal a much larger dining or celebration space depending on the size of the wedding.